 Design Rationale

 For DFs, it was decided to use the module level variables in place of PIMs defined in the FDD (PIM section of .m file), This is a deviation from regular EA4 process.
+This is to give control over MemMap to avoid MPU violations while writing these variables using xcp.

 All of the given PIMs from .m file are either defined as of Function level variables (if used in only one function) or Module level variables (if used in more than one function) in DFs.